ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/evm.md

 ### avax.export

-Send a non-AVAX asset from the C-Chain to the X-Chain.
+Export an asset from the C-Chain to the X-Chain.
 After calling this method, you must call `import` on the X-Chain to complete the transfer.

 #### Signature